 A beneficiary of a traditional IRA will generally not owe tax on the assets in the IRA until the beneficiary receives distributions from it.

 As a general rule, the proceeds from a Roth IRA are tax-free to the beneficiary.

 Distributions that are not rolled over or placed in an Inherited IRA must be distributed by the end of the fifth calendar year after the year of the owner’s death unless the interest is payable to a designated beneficiary over the life or life expectancy of the designated beneficiary.

 If the sole beneficiary is the spouse, he or she can either delay distributions until the decedent would have reached age 70½ or the spouse reaches 701/2.
 When required Minimum Distributions are taken at age 701/2, they are calculated using the IRS uniform table.
 Required Minimum Distributions from Inherited IRAs must started no later than December 31 of the year after the year of the IRA owner’s death and must be calculated using the IRS single life expectancy table.

 Contact a Riverside Tax and Estate Planning Lawyer

-If you have additional questions or concerns regarding the fate of funds remaining in your retirement account after your death, contact the experienced Riverside tax and estate planning attorneys at Dennis M. Sandoval, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
+If you have additional questions or concerns regarding the fate of funds remaining in your retirement account after your death, contact the experienced Riverside tax and estate planning attorneys at Sandoval Legacy Group, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.